fabio-looker/fabio-looker.github.io/_posts/2019-03-18-bigquery-machine-learning-for-renewal-prediction.md

 | ... | ... | ... | ... | ... |

 From here, I can easily take one or more date-windowed datasets and join them onto those "lead dates", even if there is overlap between the windows and multiple lead dates.
-For example, if one of the features in the dataset were "how many users used the service in the trailing 8 weeks?", then most days in our raw usage date would need to affect multiple datapoints in the "lead dates" result.
+For example, if one of the features in the dataset were "how many users used the service in the trailing 8 weeks?", then most days in our raw usage data would need to affect multiple datapoints in the "lead dates" result.
 By having the trailing happen in a window function, we can easily handle these cases.

 <details><summary>See the code - Dataset with Lead Periods </summary>